Lashakacheishvili/RoulleteApi/readme.md

 Tokens format is 'Bearer accessToken'. e.x.
 'Bearer eydasdasjlkdj32oijd209dj239jd23d23d23nd92nvu8r934v3r98nr3' If you are testing it from swagger click Authorize and paste token there, or add this token in Authorization header.
 Again, don't forget to add 'Bearer ' before token

-Note: <b>The tokens life lasts for five minutes,
+<b>Note:</b> The tokens life lasts for five minutes,
-	  If authorized client makes a new api call, new token will be returned in response header X-Response-Access-Token.</b>
+	     If authorized client makes a new api call, new token will be returned in response header X-Response-Access-Token.

 ---